-the view from where I was sitting quietly this week
+the view from where I was sitting

-I am happy to be working part-time (as a reliever) alongside my study, and happy to be well enough to do both.
+I am happy to be working part-time (as a reliever) alongside my doctoral study, and happy to be well enough to do both.
 But I am wrestling with my own anxiety, and feeling a primal urge to self-isolate – a word which has strong-armed its way into common usage in record time.
 Self-isolation, social distancing – these were new words yesterday, today they are familiar as the hills.
-I am not in the category of the most vulnerable, but I still have some weird things going on with my health.
+I am not in the category of the most vulnerable, but I still have weird things going on with my health.
 Even ordinary sickness ramps things up for me.
 I don’t want to get the virus.

 I’ve been pretty germ-phobic since I was pregnant with my eldest sixteen years ago.
 My midwife had a client who ate a pie in the car after going to the supermarket, without washing her hands first.
 She caught listeria and lost the baby.
 Being pregnant is obviously intense – physically and psychologically – and that information coalesced with my heightened state and transformed me.
 I became germ-phobic overnight.
 Once I went back teaching, spending all day in contact with hundreds of teenagers, my cautious behaviour increased.
 I pushed open doors with my feet, pulled down my sleeve to turn door handles.
 It felt like self-care.

 At times I’ve been embarrassed by this behaviour.
 We now understand that unless you have a dysfunctional immune system, living in a perfectly sanitized environment is dangerous.
 I wondered, for a while, if I had been overreacting all those years.
 And yet as we head into a period of unparalleled global emergency caused by a single virus originating from a single source, I’m thinking that all these years of “paranoia” have actually been useful training.
 I have skills.
 I can turn a tap on and off with my arm.
 I already avoid touching my face.